Chef hierarchy or kitchen hierarchy can be quite confusing if you’re not familiar with the restaurant or hospitality industry.

-Working in a restaurant as a chef can be as exciting as fast-paced as any other business.
-Moreover, chefs of different levels work in unison in the kitchen to deliver the best food with perfect presentation.
-Like there are various positions and hierarchy for army officials, there are also different chef levels, too, from beginner to executive.
-For example, there are managerial chefs and specialised chefs, and they have different titles according to their experience and expertise.
+Working in a restaurant as a chef can be as exciting and fast-paced as any other business.
+And chefs of different levels work in unison in the kitchen to deliver the best food with flawless presentation.
+Like any other job, professional chefs have a hierarchy too, from beginner to executive.
+For example, there are managerial chefs, specialised chefs, and they have different titles according to their experience and expertise.

-The ranking and titles vary from restaurant to restaurant; if the restaurant is small, it is not necessary there is a chef for every position.
-The larger the kitchen, the more there is ranking and titles to establish order and smooth cooking.
+The ranking and titles vary from restaurant to restaurant; if the restaurant is small, it is not necessary there be a chef for every position.
+The larger the kitchen, the more ranking and titles there is, to establish order and a smooth cooking process.

-If you have a keen interest in how a restaurant functions, you need to know how the people inside it works.
-Follow us below, and you will know a lot about chef hierarchy.
+If you have a keen interest in learning how a restaurant functions, or to learn the career path of a chef, you need to know how the rank work in a formal kitchen.
+Follow us below, and you will know a lot about chef hierarchy and different chef titles.